-5. Students who have picked up tickets for Commencement, and, because of unforeseen circumstances do not plan to use them, must return the tickets to the Committee Chairperson in the Campus Life Office for redistribution.
-These students will not be eligible to receive tickets for a later Commencement if they have not returned the first set of tickets.

-6. Tickets will be color-coded for each ceremony, morning and afternoon, as will be reader (name) cards for degree candidates.
+Tickets will be color-coded for each ceremony, morning and afternoon, as will be reader (name) cards for degree candidates.
 Students should make sure family members are aware of which ceremony they will be attending.

 Special Commencement Items - Commencement is certainly a time for joy and celebration, but unfortunately, in the past, the use of alcohol has contributed to situations where students and their families found their enjoyment of Commencement compromised.
 With this in mind, the Commencement Committee reminds you of the university alcohol policy specifically as it relates to Commencement.
 No alcoholic beverages are to be brought into Dods or Steele halls.
 Alcoholic beverage containers found in Dods, Steele, or during the processional will be confiscated and not returned.
 Students who arrive at the ceremony under the influence of alcohol may be removed from the line of march.
 Please remember the delicate combination of joy and solemnity appropriate to such an occasion and act accordingly.
 Family, friends and classmates will appreciate your efforts.

 We would also like to remind you that Commencement begins and ends with a formal processional/recessional of which we want you to be a part.
 The last student to cross the platform is as deserving of your attention as the first.
 Please plan your day's activities so that you and your guests are able to remain in Steele Hall throughout the entire ceremony.

 The Faculty Student Association Bookstore in University Commons will provide caps and gowns, which are required for Commencement.
 You may purchase the required academic apparel separately or at a special package price.
 Bookstore hours are Monday to Friday, 9 a.m. until 5 p.m., and Saturday, 1 until 5 p.m.
-Students can purchase their regalia starting Monday, March 18 and can also place an order online after March 19.
+Students can purchase their regalia starting Monday, March 18 and can also place an order online.

-*THIS TIME:* 5.
-Students who have picked up tickets for Commencement, and, because of unforeseen circumstances do not plan to use them, must return the tickets to the Committee Chairperson in the Campus Life Office for redistribution.
-These students will not be eligible to receive tickets for a later Commencement if they have not returned the first set of tickets.